-An extraordinary cultural legacy
+The extraordinary cultural legacy of Crete

 And then there’s the legacy of the Venetians, who ruled from 1212 for more than four centuries, notably at Frangokastello (the castle of the Franks), built in 1371-74 as a garrison to impose order on the rebellious Sfakia region, and the Fortezza of Rethymno, built the following century.

-And then there’s Spinalonga, the tiny island in the Gulf of Elounda that merges Venetian, Ottoman and Greek history and a unique way (from playing a role in the Cretan revolt against the Turks to being used as leper colony).
+And then there’s Spinalonga, the tiny island in the Gulf of Elounda that merges Venetian, Ottoman and Greek history in a unique way (from playing a role in the Cretan revolt against the Turks to being used as leper colony).

 And don’t think it’s just about archaeology: Highly recommended are the Museum of Typography in Chania, the Museum of Contemporary Art in Rethymno, the Natural History Museum in Heraklion and the Folklore Museum of Agios Nikolaos.

-Discover the Cretan way of life
+The Cretan way of life

 We’re going 740m up to the village of Anogia next (1hr from Heraklion and 1.5hrs from Rethymno), a village with a turbulent past at the hands of the invading Ottomans and Germans but with a spirit that remains undimmed.
-Locals are often stockbreeders and musicians here… with a glass of raki close to hand.
+Locals are often stockbreeders and musicians… with a glass of raki close to hand.

 Wine-making was more recently introduced to Rethymno, with wineries well worth visiting in the areas of Geropotamos and Finikas.
-And, to the east, the vineyards of Lassithi are located around the town of Sitia and the Ziros plateau.
+And to the east, the vineyards of Lassithi are located around the town of Sitia and the Ziros plateau.

 A National Reserve, the White Mountains boast a rich variety of flora and fauna, with a central massif of more than 50 peaks above 2km known as the Mountain Desert.
 Truly incredible.

-Heading east are the impressive Psiloritis Mountains (also a Natural 2000 site).
+Heading east are the impressive Psiloritis Mountains (also a Natura-2000 site).
 In Rethymno, the Kourtaliotiko Gorge, in which flows the Megalos River, ends at the beach of Preveli (complete with palm groves).
 And Heraklion also boasts many exciting canyons, notably Agiofarago (Martsalo and Trafoulas) and Gafaris, crossing the magnificent oak wood of Rouvas.

-Talking of the sea, there are many excellent dive sites but if you want one tip head to Chania’s Gramvousa Peninsula (to the east) or Kalyves (on the edge of Souda Bay).
-The coastline all the way to Georgioupoli is well worth exploring, including the evocatively named Cave of Elephants, so-called because of the elephant bones found on the sea-floor.
+It should be pretty clear by now… if you love the outdoors, you won’t be short of things to do in Crete.
+Take the sea… there are many excellent scuba dive sites but if you want one tip head to Chania’s Gramvousa Peninsula (to the east) or Kalyves (on the edge of Souda Bay).
+The underwater coastline all the way to Georgioupoli is well worth exploring, including the Cave of Elephants, so-called because of the elephant bones found on the seafloor.

 With all those gorges, can we tempt you to try something new?
 You’ll need the help of a specialist company and the appropriate equipment, but how about canyoning?
 The gorges of Ha (experience required), Tsoutsouras, Kalami and Arvi (which turns into a dark underground river after an 80m waterfall) are all recommendations.